Bhaelar/MyChatCord/README.md

 # MyChatCord
 MyChatCord is a basic discord-like chatting application for developers created with Javascript, HTML-CSS, MongoDB.
 It was inspired from [this tutorial](https://www.youtube.com/watch?v=jD7FnbI76Hg&t=1339s) by Brad Traversy.
 I improved the application by implementing a realtime database for storing rooms and active users.
+View the live demo [here](https://serene-lowlands-43791.herokuapp.com/)

 ## Installation
 ```